ewedw/ewedw.github.io/_posts/2022-09-14-style-transfer.md

 ![results non-param](\assets\img\texture_synthesis_results_non_param.png "Results for non-parametric approach")

+We are not going to go in-depth for this approach here.
 The basic idea for **non-parametric appraoch** for texture synthesis is to generate the new image pixel by pixel, sample from the nearest neighbours of the original texture image.

 ![non-param](\assets\img\texture_synthesis_non_param.png "Non-parametric approach")